-A student can proceed to the qualifying procedure if their committee is satisfied that the student has met all requirements identified by the committee based on the student’s Plan of Study and annual evaluations.
-The doctoral comprehensive qualifying procedure at the iSchool consists of a qualifying paper, a written examination, and an oral examination
+A student can advance to the qualifying procedure if their committee is satisfied that the student has met all requirements based on the student’s plan of study and annual reviews.
+The committee does not have to have an external committee member.
+The number of internal committee members can range from three to four.
+The doctoral comprehensive qualifying procedure at the iSchool consists of a qualifying paper, a written examination, and an oral examination.

 The qualifying paper consists of a review of the literature related to a research area of importance to the field of information studies and closely related to the student’s planned dissertation research.
 The topic of the paper should be selected in consultation with the committee chair and committee.
 The qualifying paper is ordinarily 5,000-10,000 words in length.

-Once the student's committee has formally accepted the qualifying paper, the student and his or her committee chair will coordinate with committee members to schedule the written portion of the qualifying exams.
-The written part of the qualifying exams consists of four questions, one submitted by each of the student’s three School of Information committee members and one by the student’s external committee member.
+Once the student's committee has formally accepted the qualifying paper, the student and the committee chair will coordinate with committee members to schedule the written portion of the qualifying exams, which consists of four questions, regardless of the number of committee members at the time of testing.
+The chair will work with the rest of the committee to decide on the questions.
 The questions may, but do not necessarily need to, address issues raised in the qualifying paper.
 The questions should be chosen to ensure that the student has sufficient expertise in their field and closely related fields to successfully undertake dissertation research.

 Unless there are special circumstances, the committee chair will send the student the four questions on a Monday morning by 9:00 AM and answers must be submitted to the committee by 5:00 PM that Friday.
 The student may work anywhere.
 Each response is ordinarily 1,000 – 3,000 words long.
 The bibliography is not included in the word count.
 As a take-home examination, students are required to follow all aspects of The University of Texas at Austin’s Student Honor Code, including its standard of Academic Integrity.